Examining Policy Entropy of Reinforcement Learning Agents for Personalization Tasks: Introduction

 \subsection{Related Work}

-The goal of this paper is to understand the effect that the type of learning has on an agent's policy entropy, with a particular focus on the distinction between PO and QL algorithm families.
+The motivation of our research is to establish knowledge on the fundamental behavior of reinforcement learning agents, which alignes with the Alberta Plan for AI Research~\cite{sutton2022alberta}.
+Specifically, the goal of this paper is to understand the effect that the type of learning has on an agent's policy entropy, with a particular focus on the distinction between PO and QL algorithm families.
 In~\cite{nachum2017bridging} the authors explore similar differences and propose an approach that unifies both families, though we are interested in understanding the differences.

 The undesirable behavior of the agent's policy is conventionally addressed with entropy regularization~\cite{ahmed2019understanding, yang2019regularized}.
 However, we are not considering regularization techniques in the current work as our goal is to understand the underlying behavior of the algorithm.